xbreu/mobility-meeting-scheduler/docs/readme.md

 ## Usage

-In this section we will present the commands needed to run each implementation of the application in the root directory of the project.

 ### SICStus

-To run the SICStus program, use the following command:
+To run the SICStus program, execute the following command in the root directory of the project:

 ```console
 </path/to/sicstus> -l source/sicstus/main.pl --goal "<run_predicate>."